 The first use of the “Peace pipe and Tomahawk/clasped hands” design on an Indian Peace medal was under President John Adams in 1797.
 Pieces with George Washington and this design and the date 1789 were not struck at the U.S. Mint until after 1900.
 This medal is still available from the U.S. Mint in Philadelphia.

-The cost of U.S. gold coins can vary greatly but there are coins available for any budget.
+The cost of U.S. gold coins can vary greatly but if you wish to buy gold coins, there are coins available for any budget.
 For example, a uncirculated 1908 St. Gaudens currently can be purchased for less than $1500 (contains .9675 ounces of gold) but a nice 1907 High Relief example can cost $25,000+.

 Any purchase that you make should either come with papers of authenticity from the American Numismatic Association or encapsulated by a third party grading service such as PCGS, NGC or ANACS.
 (You can see links to the above on the CoinSite Links page.